 A Step-by-Step Guide to Get Your Sri Lanka Visa.

-Please Note: This post is intended to act as a helpful guide to assist you with the application process.
-The answers to common questions might be different for you and your nationality, so please read all the details about the travel visa before you apply and pay any money on any website.
+Please Note: This post is intended to act as a helpful guide to assist you with the application process, however we shall assume no liability for errors.
+The answers to common questions might be different for you and your nationality.
+Please read all the details about the travel visa on the official website before you apply and pay any money on any website.

 Ah yes, travel visas.
 So we meet again.
 It seems like no one likes travel visas – but we think that they aren’t that scary!
 This is probably a good time to mention that we both worked in the travel visa industry for a while.
 As such, we know the visa processes (and the horror stories) more than the average traveller.
 That said, we aren’t experts – but we do know what to look for when applying for a visa.